 TBHQ (tertiary butylhydroquinone)

-Note to product suppliers: This list is intended for our shoppers; it’s not for use in formulating products.
+Note to product suppliers: This list is intended for our shoppers.
+It’s not for use in formulating products as it doesn’t include all Whole Foods Market requirements and ingredient restrictions.
 Creating a product with no unacceptable ingredients does not guarantee that we will sell it.